 - If you are big enough to play on the playground – you are big enough to be responsible for some of your own playground safety.

 - Make sure you can see an adult you know at all times.
 If something should happen, you will want to get to one quickly.

 - Use all of the playground equipment the way you are supposed to.

 - Keep your hands to yourself.
 Hitting and pushing other children can lead to accidents and may land you in trouble.

 - If anyone shoves, hits, kicks, or otherwise harms someone else, make sure you tell an adult.
 You should tell so that they do not hurt anyone else – not to get them in trouble!

 - Wait your turn.
 Crowding the equipment can lead to accidents and so can pushing your way to the front of the line.
-This behaviour isn’t fun for anyone.
+This behavior isn’t fun for anyone.

-- Check your shoes are tied and no loose clothing is being worn before you go onto the playground.
+- Check your shoes are tied, and no loose clothing is being worn before you go onto the playground.
 These can get caught and make you fall.
-If you notice your laces come undone or a piece of clothing come loose fix it straight away – or ask an adult to help.
+If you notice your laces come undone, or a piece of clothing comes loose fix it straight away – or ask an adult to help.

 - Know when to tell an adult.
 If there is a fall and you see blood, get a teacher or another adult.
 If there is a threat of harm, tell the teacher.
 If you feel uncomfortable move away from what is making you uncomfortable and talk to an adult about it.

 - Check out the playgrounds where your children will play ahead of time if possible.
 Report any hazards to the school, local authority or whoever owns & maintains the playground.